 7. Gota

-Gota was born in Acid Bakehouse a coffee shop with a bakery that, when it closed at night, opened clandestinely to become a wine bar with a DJ included.
+Gota was born in Acid Bakehouse, a coffee shop with a bakery that when it closed at night opened clandestinely to become a wine bar with DJ included.
 This concept gained popularity and ended up having a separate location.
 To enter you have to ring a bell.
-They serve mainly natural wines and small and peculiar dishes such as polenta fritters with spicy sauce and grated cheese.
+They serve mainly natural wines and small and peculiar dishes such as polenta fritters with hot sauce and grated cheese.

 📍 Calle de Prim, 5 (Salesas)

-Cuenllas began as a grocery store in 1939, near Paseo de Pintor Rosales, but now it is a delicatessen with a bar, where you can buy and drink something special.
-In 2021, they opened a small wine bar in one of the most pleasant streets for strolling in Salesas Orellana Street.
+Cuenllas started as a grocery store in 1939, near Paseo de Pintor Rosales, but now it is a delicatessen with a bar, where you can buy and drink something special.
+In 2021 they opened a small wine bar in one of the nicest streets to stroll in Salesas, Calle Orellana.

-Here you can buy a bottle of wine or drink it on site along with something to eat.
-Elena Viso Muñoz (previously at Fismuler or Nakeima, among others) is in charge of the kitchen where dishes such as cod tripe with fabes, razor clams with beurre noisette or a tuna sandwich are served.
+Here you can buy a bottle of wine or drink it on the spot along with something to eat.
+Elena Viso Muñoz (formerly at Fismuler or Nakeima, among others) is in charge of the kitchen where dishes such as cod tripe with fabes, razor clams with beurre noisette or a tuna sandwich are served.

 📍 Calle Orellana, 4 (Salesas)